microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 ## Scenario
 Your team has now learned a little about the FHIR standard.
 Our first challenge focuses on you as a software developer on the data interoperability team. **Any Healthcare’s** strategic direction is to build new solutions on public cloud resources wherever possible.

 The first task has landed on you: In order to learn a bit about the capabilities of Azure’s API for FHIR API, you will set up a development instance.
 This development instance is designed to highlight the key features, by building a demo-like environment.
 Once you are done with the setup you will verify the service is functioning by loading some synthetic data.
 The data is generated using Synthea which allows you to mimic EMR/EHR data.
-You will then run some basic queries to ensure the core functionality is working.
+You will then use the dashboard app and run some basic queries to ensure the core functionality is working.

 ## Reference Architecture
 <center><img src="../images/challenge01-architecture.png" width="550"></center>